maximehkz/CIM-Green-System-/README.md

 # CIM-Green-System-
 Step 1:
-Create a new Java project called "assignment"
+Create a new Java project called "assignment"  (By default the package is assignment you can change to a different if you want but make sure to change the other ones too)

 Step 2:
 Into the Java project create the following classes: